Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 Here’s more detail.

 First.
 They believe the substance of alcohol is neutral.
-It is neither a terrible poison nor a magic elixir.
-It can’t transform people into what they want to be.
+That is, it’s neither a terrible poison nor a magic elixir.
+Nor can it transform people into what they want to be.

 Second.
 People have two equally acceptable options about drinking.
-They may choose to drink in moderation.
-Or they may choose to abstain.
-Both are socially equal.
+First, they may choose to drink in moderation.
+Second, they may choose to abstain.
+And both are socially equal.

 There is little or no social pressure to drink.
 Abstaining is socially acceptable.